iamalion/lang-selector/README.md

 This was created for the week 2 project at Epicodus.
 It is a survey designed to take input from a user and give different answers depending on their responses.

 ## Setup/Installation Requirements

 * Clone this repository
 * Open in VS Code
 * Use "Go Live" to see in your browser

-_Alternatively, visit the static page at_
+_Alternatively, visit the static page at https://iamalion.github.io/lang-selector/_

 ## Known Bugs

-* nothing works
+* none at this time

 ## License